libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 be sent to other devices if that signal is mapped.

-This is accomplished by the function `set_value()`, which is overloaded to accept a wide variety of argument types (std::vector, std::array, etc.).
+This is accomplished by the function `set_value()`, which is overloaded to accept a wide variety of argument types (scalars, std::vector, std::array, etc.).
 Check the API documentation for more information.
 The data passed to set_value() is not required to match the length and type of the signal itself—libmapper will perform type coercion if necessary.
 More than one 'sample' of signal update may be applied at once by e.g. updating a signal with length 5 using a 20-element array.